| Family MattersThis interview, done for Third Way on the

 machines that dont think at all.
 I think animals think

 way down the line, and they feel further down it still.
+You have often been accused of anthropomorphism, which

 for ethologists was always the unforgivable sin.
 How do you